kurt1984/datathon2023/README.md

 ## Step 1 Cohort building

-step1_cohort_building.ipynb can be runned sequentially from loading data from the database to build the cohort, at last, the cohort data was outputted as csv named "main_df.csv"
+step1_cohort_building.ipynb can be run sequentially from loading data from the database to build the cohort, at last, the cohort data was outputted as csv named "main_df.csv"

 ## Step 2 Analysis step

-After setting libraries and directory, step2_Analysis.qmd can be runned sequentially to load csv data and generate tables, figures listed in the report.
+After setting libraries and directory, step2_Analysis.qmd can be run sequentially to load csv data and generate tables, figures listed in the report.